Data Engineering on Google Cloud

 Objectives

-- Explain why BigQuery is the scalable data warehousing solution on Google Cloud.
+- Explain why BigQuery is a scalable data warehousing solution on Google Cloud.

 Topics covered